 Evaluation of ‘Going for Growth’, Friends of the Earth (January 2016 – March 2017).
 This research is a preliminary examination of the capacity of the Going for Growth strategy to contribute to food security.
 It reviews the political and power dynamics behind the strategy and its impact on the environment in Northern Ireland and its potential to deliver food security.

 I am co-ordinator of an international migration research network which involves an interdisciplinary partnership of social and cultural geographers, sociologists, anthropologists, economists, political economists and demographers.
-Funding is being sought from COST Action.

 Poverty and ethnicity in Northern Ireland - economic and social mobility, Joseph Rowntree Foundation Ref: 1103001PFA01 (in collaboration with McClure Watters Consulting) (January 2013- Dec 2013).
 This research considered the economic and social mobility of individuals from ethnic minority communities in Northern Ireland.
 It reviewed the existing evidence and data sources.
 Primary research was conducted with employers and employees across the labour market in Northern Ireland.